 - Slutsted (end of walk): Defines the endpoint.

-When you have decided for a walk, you just join at the meeting point in due time (5-10 minutes) before the announced time.
+Having decided for a walk, all you have to do is join at the meeting point in due time (5-10 minutes) before the announced time.
 Look for a bunch of people with rucksacks and walking boots.

-There will be a few breaks in the walk, so you need to bring your own food/snack, water, and coffee/tea.
+There will be a few breaks during the walk, so you’ll need to bring your own food/snack, water, and coffee/tea.

 The walking speed is usually in the range of 4-6 km/h and depends very much on what kind of walk it is.

 - Participating on the tour is at your own risk.

 - If you need to stop or want to leave the group, inform the tour leader about this.

 - Comply with the instructions given by the tour leader.